mongodb-js/compass/packages/compass-aggregations/README.md

 ### App Registry Events Emmitted

-Various actions within this plugin will emit events for other parts of the application can be listened to via [hadron-app-registry][hadron-app-registry].
+Various actions within this plugin will emit events for other parts of the application can be listened to via [@cloud-mongodb-js/hadron-app-registry][@cloud-mongodb-js/hadron-app-registry].
 `Local` events are scoped to a `Tab`.
 `Global` events are scoped to the whole Compass application.